Signs and Symptoms of Ulcers in Dogs

 The saying “less is more” doesn’t resonate with many dog lovers.
 Once we’ve experienced the joy of rescuing and caring for one dog, it’s really just a matter of time before we’re ready to open our hearts to another.

-While the opportunity to offer a loving home to a cuddly pet is tough to pass up, it’s also important to consider the pros and cons of getting a second dog before you commit to bringing one home.
+While the opportunity to offer a loving home to a cuddly pet is tough to pass up, it’s also important to consider many different factors to be sure you’re bringing home the best match for your family and other pets.

-Is your current dog ready for a new bestie? – If your existing dog has behavioural problems that you’re still trying to work through, it may not be the ideal time to add another member to the pack.
+If your existing dog has behavioral problems that you’re still trying to work through, it may not be the ideal time to add another member to the pack.
 Introducing a second dog can complicate your training regimen with your first pup, and may even heighten some of the behavioral issues you’re working to correct.
 Before getting a second pet make sure your first dog is well adjusted to life with you, and, most importantly, is friendly with other dogs!